faulander/expenses/README.md

 2. **Data files not created**

-   - Ensure write permissions in the project directory
+   - Ensure write permissions in the data directory
-   - Check that the `categories.json` file exists
+   - The application will automatically create the data directory and files
+   - Check your `DATA_DIR` environment variable if using a custom path

 3. **Date picker not working**